[ Printer Friendly Version ] [ Report Abuse ]

 “Kiss me.
 You won’t even remember it later.”

 The small flicker of my self-awareness was desperately ransacking my mind for a reason to refuse, but it was quickly becoming overpowered.
-There seemed so many reasons to give into Lucius: He’s attractive and wealthy.
+There seemed to be so many reasons to give into Lucius: He’s attractive and wealthy.
 You’re lonely.
 No one would ever know.
 What harm could it do?
-It’s not like Professor Snape is ever going to notice you…
+It’s not like Professor Snape is ever going to notice you …

 I love SEVERUS!

-My mind retrieving this thought achieved the mental equivalent of dropping a match into a tanker truck full of gasoline.
-For some reason I had never allowed myself to think of Professor Snape by his first name.
-I had been trying to control my growing love for him and keep him as an authority figure in my mind, but the simple act of thinking of him as the man of my true desires was enough to snap me back to my senses.
+My mind retrieving this thought achieved the mental equivalent of dropping a match into vat full of firewhisky.
+For some reason I’d never allowed myself to think of Professor Snape by his first name before.
+I’d been fighting to control my growing feelings for him and keep him as an authority figure in my mind, but the simple act of finally acknowledging him as the man of my true desires was enough to snap me back to my senses.

 “NO!”
 I screamed aloud.
-My eyes snapped open to a view consisting entirely of Lucius’ surprised face.
-As the Imperius Curse’s hold over me melted, I was suddenly confronted with the full measure of revulsion, horror, and rage at what he had been trying to do to me.
+My eyes snapped open to a view consisting entirely of Lucius’s surprised face.
+As the Imperius Curse’s hold over me melted away, I was suddenly confronted with the full measure of revulsion, horror, and rage at what Lucius had been trying to do to me.
 All I knew at that moment was that I wanted him as far away from me as possible.
-Without knowing how, I gathered all my fury into a hot ball of sheer energy and loosed it directly at Lucius, sending him flying across the room to crash, I hoped extremely painfully, into the wall opposite.
-I jumped out of my chair, raised it in my hands, and threw it after him, missing his head by about two inches as it broke into pieces.
-Lucius stared up at me in disbelief as I advanced upon him, his arms held up protectively.
-He no longer looked the least bit handsome to me, his normally sleek blonde hair now a tangled mess covering his red face.
-I picked up a broken chair leg and jammed it into the floor dangerously close between his drawn up knees.
+Without knowing how exactly, I gathered all my fury into a hot ball of sheer energy and loosed it directly at Lucius, sending him flying across the room to crash—I hoped extremely painfully—into the wall opposite.
+I jumped up out of my chair, took it in my hands, and threw it after him, missing his head by about two inches as it broke into pieces.
+Lucius stared up at me in paralyzed disbelief as I advanced on him, his arms held up protectively.
+He no longer looked the least bit handsome to me, his formally sleek hair now a tangled mess covering his red face.
+I picked up a broken chair leg and jabbed it into the floor, dangerously close between his drawn up knees.

-As I descended the stairs into the main tavern, I saw that every pair of shadowed eyes in the place was turned to me and the room was completely silent.
-I suppose I had probably made quite a racket.
+As I stomped down the stairs into the main tavern, I saw that every pair of shadowed eyes in the place was turned to me, and the room was completely silent.
+I suppose I’d probably made quite a racket.

 “Oh.
 I’m sorry,” I said hurriedly, my anger cooling quickly in the brisk November night’s air into something more along the embarrassed-to-death lines.

 “Are you alright?” he asked me quietly.
-Something in the soft tone of his voice told me he was not referring to my verbal attack on the hired help.
-All of a sudden I found myself wanting to cry.
+The uncharacteristic softness of his voice told me he was not referring to my verbal attack on the hired help.
+All of a sudden, I found myself wanting to cry.

 “Yes,” I murmured, willing the tears back behind my eyelashes.
 A moment ago my subconscious had forced me into the realization that I was, in fact, very much in love with Severus.
-I had been able to use that newfound love to fend off Lucius’ despicable advances, but now having Severus here in the flesh, and remembering that he didn’t love me in return, it was almost too much to bear.
+I’d been able to use that newfound love to fend off Lucius’s despicable advances, but now having Severus here in the flesh in the immediate aftermath, and remembering he probably couldn’t care less about me … It was almost too much to bear.

 Severus stood silently next to me as I turned my face from him to let the cool breeze discreetly dry my eyes.
 After a while he asked, “May I escort you back to the castle?”

-Composed once more, I turned back to him and replied, “No, I wouldn’t want to cause you any trouble.
+Composed once more, I turned back to him and replied with a forced cheerfulness, “No, I wouldn’t want to cause you any trouble.
 You can go on ahead inside.
 I’ll be fine.”

 “It’s no trouble at all.
 I have no more business here tonight.”
-Severus’ tone conveyed to me that he would brook no more refusal on the matter, and he had only asked as a politeness.
+Severus’s tone conveyed to me that he would brook no more refusal on the matter, and he’d only asked as a politeness.

 “Thank you.
-I would appreciate it.”
-I started to walk back up the High Street once more, Severus a step or two behind.
+I’d appreciate it.”
+I started to walk back up the High Street once more, Severus trailing a step or two behind.
 I pulled my cloak tighter around my shoulders.
 The adrenaline rush in the tavern had drained me, and I felt cold and exhausted.
-I probably would have just collapsed by the side of the road and bawled my eyes out if Severus hadn’t been there silently herding me back up to the castle where I belonged.
+I probably would’ve just collapsed by the side of the road and bawled my eyes out if Severus hadn’t been there, silently herding me back up to the castle where I belonged.

-I felt like a teenager who had been caught sneaking out of the house by her father.
-Although what Lucius had done was unpardonable, the blame lay with me as well.
-Lavinia had tried to warn me about Lucius, and I had brushed her off.
-I knew I should have left as soon as I realized that the other governors were not going to be present, though now I strongly suspected that the “urgent business” Lucius had referred to probably had something to do with him never informing them of a meeting with me in the first place.
+I felt like a normally upright teenager who’d just been caught out after curfew.
+Although what Lucius had done was unpardonable, a part of the blame lay with me, as well.
+Lavinia had tried to warn me about Lucius, and I’d brushed her off.
+I knew I should’ve left as soon as I realized the other governors weren’t going to be present, though now I strongly suspected that the “urgent business” Lucius had referred to probably had something to do with him never informing them of a meeting with me in the first place.
 How could I have been so naïve?

 At least Severus wasn’t talking about it.
-I don’t think I could have stood discussing what had occurred in that room.
+I don’t think I could’ve abided discussing what had occurred in that room with him.
 Somehow I knew Lucius wouldn’t be bothering me anymore, and all I wanted now was to go bury my head under about ten pillows in bed and try to forget about the whole thing.